aims-umich/neorl/README.md

 ## Installation

-**Note:** NEORL supports Tensorflow versions from 1.8.0 to 1.14.0.
-Please, make sure to have the proper TensorFlow installed on your machine.
+**Note:** NEORL supports Tensorflow versions from 1.8.0 to 1.14.0 (Recommended).
+Please, make sure to have the proper TensorFlow installed on your machine before installing NEORL.

 ### Prerequisites
-Baselines requires python3 (>=3.5) with the development headers.
+NEORL requires python3 (>=3.5) with the development headers.
 You'll also need system packages CMake, OpenMPI and zlib.
 Those can be installed as follows

 #### Ubuntu